MoneroTeam/Ethereum_Token_Balance_Checker/README.md

 Built with hooks, which is the best practice for React right now.

 I used the native Context API to manage overall application state instead of Redux, because there is only 1 reducer and Redux would be overkill.

+There is ENS support for more user friendliness.